GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-attachments.md

 Components.default.filesAttachmentInjector = MyCustomAttachmentViewInjector.self
 ```

-## How to build a custom attachment
+## How to Build a Custom Attachment

 Stream chat allows you to create your own types of attachments as well.
 The steps to follow to add support for a custom attachment type are the following: